NMMU offers various bursary opportunites that are based on either academic excellence, financial need or social commitment.

 NMMU Vice-Chancellor Scholarship

 The Vice-Chancellor recently introduced a premier scholarship to top achievers in the country.
 The scholarship, valued at R70 000 a year, is renewable annually for the first undergraduate degree or diploma, provided academic performance remains of the highest standard.
 Up to 25 Vice-Chancellor’s Scholarships are granted each year.
+Applications close on the 31st of October 2015.

 For more information phone: Marketing & Corporate Relations on 041 504 3084.